jolaneabrams/Bio_Modeling_MATLAB_2023/README.md

-# MATLAB
+# Bio_Modeling_MATLAB_2023

-Materials for BIS20Q Winter 2023
-Biological modeling with MATLAB
+Materials for BIS 20Q at UC Davis: Biological modeling with MATLAB